-Germany 1st and 3rd in 10k open water race at world titles
+Photo finish decides 10k open water race at world titles

+GWANGJU, South Korea (AP) — After 10 kilometers of open-water swimming in the sea, world championship organizers needed a photo finish to determine the winner of the Olympic qualifier on Tuesday.

-GWANGU, South Korea (AP) — Florian Wellbrock of Germany edged France’s Marc-Antoine Olivier by two-tenths of a second Tuesday to win the men’s 10-kilometer open water race at the world championships.
+Florian Wellbrock of Germany edged France’s Marc-Antoine Olivier by two-tenths of a second to take the gold medal.
+The 21-year-old Wellbrock finished in 1 hour, 47 minutes, 55.90 seconds, shading Olivier at the finish.

+“I believe that working together with Rob and also training at altitude helped both of us,” Wellbrock said.
+“I admit that it’s a big and also a hard step to be on the podium next year in Tokyo, but with hard work it may be possible.”

+Wellbrock said he plans to also swim in two pool events at Tokyo, including the 1,500-meter race.

-Hungarian swimmer Kristof Rasovszky, who won the 5-kilometer race on Saturday, was fourth in 1:47.59.50 and American Jordan Wilimovsky was fifth in a time of 1:48.01.00.
+Hungarian swimmer Kristof Rasovszky, who won the 5-kilometer race on Saturday, was fourth in 1:47.59.50 and American Jordan Wilimovsky, who won silver at the last world titles, was fifth in a time of 1:48.01.00.

 The top 10 finishers in the race earned spots for their countries in next year’s 10-kilometer race at the Tokyo Olympics.